Unlimited Broadband (12 month contract)

 The company also offers energy and mobile deals, as well as home insurance and boiler cover.
 Discounts are available if you take out more than one service, and it passes on further savings if you use its Cashback card.

-Utility Warehouse offers standard broadband (average speed of 11Mbps) and fibre-optic cable (average speed of 35Mbps with ‘Ultra Fibre' or average speed of 63Mbps with ‘Ultra+ Fibre').
-Standard broadband is available to more than 94% of the UK.
+Utility Warehouse offers standard broadband (average speed of 11Mbps) and fibre (average speed of 35Mbps with ‘Ultra Fibre' or average speed of 63Mbps with ‘Ultra+ Fibre').
+Customers in certain locations can opt for Utility Warehouse's ultrafast broadband deals - 'Full Fibre 100' (average speed of 100Mbps) and 'Full Fibre 300' (average speed of 300Mbps).